freight-trust/documentation/docs/index.md

     - Token Overview: Information on the $EDI Token and its utility
     - Staking: Information on how Staking Pools
     - Network: Information on "master nodes" and the "pools" for nodes

-- Event Streams
+- EDI (X12)
+  - Transactions with available Parsing and Mapping Support
+  - Available Transactions with just Parsing
-    - Messague Queues
+- EDI General
+  - All supported Transactions
-    - Schema Registry (not in the "kafka" sense)
+  - Schema Registry